snap-stanford/ogb-web/_docs/kddcup2021/rules.md

 - You are allowed to use the following chemistry packages to process molecules from their SMILES strings: [rdkit](https://www.rdkit.org/docs/GettingStartedInPython.html), [Open Babel](https://open-babel.readthedocs.io/en/latest/UseTheLibrary/Python.html), and [pyscf](http://pyscf.org/). **The 12 hours budget must include the pre-processing time of test molecules using these packages**, e.g., transforming test SMILES strings into graphs.

 For your reference, the test inference time for our baseline GNN takes about 3 minutes (you can run the code [here](https://github.com/snap-stanford/ogb/tree/master/examples/lsc/pcqm4m/test_inference_gnn.py)) on a single GeForce RTX 2080 GPU and an Intel(R) Xeon(R) Gold 6148 CPU @ 2.40GHz.
 Hence, the above 12 hours budget is quite generous for an ordinary GNN model.
-Nonetheless, 12 hours per 377,423 molecules (or 0.1 second per molecule) is often more than four-orders-of-magnitude faster than the original DFT calculations, making the ML models practically useful.
+Nonetheless, 12 hours per 377,423 molecules (or 0.1 second per molecule) is often more than four-orders-of-magnitude faster than the original DFT calculations, making the ML models practically fast enough.

 \*1 Ideally, the participants should use the GPU/CPU with the same specs as ours (GeForce RTX 2080 GPU, and an Intel(R) Xeon(R) Gold 6148 CPU @ 2.40GHz.).
 However, as it is hard to enforce the hardware constraint, we also allow the use of other GPU/CPU specs (the 12 hours budget stays the same), as long as the specs are clearly reported in the final submission.